-It only takes about a year through an accredited educational program to become an licensed practical nurse or licensed vocational nurse.
+It only takes about a year through an accredited LPN or LVN program to become an licensed practical nurse or licensed vocational nurse.
 Community colleges and technical or trade schools usually offer LPN/LVN programs.
 Students generally start working within two years of beginning their schooling.
-Use the search to find local and online courses.

 “How Do I Become an LPN or LVN?”